 Amplifying sounds to a very high level requires the initial reception of the sounds to be incredibly crisp and clear, otherwise once amplified the sounds will become distorted and fuzzy.
 Super Power hearing aids include incredibly technologically advanced receivers to ensure that all of the subtle nuances of sounds are detected.

 Another problem with amplifying sounds to very high levels is that it can cause some hearing aids to suffer from feedback.
-This is when the hearing aid will emit a series a high pitched whistling noises when they come into close contact with other objects, such as another person or even sometime just pulling your clothes over your head.
-However Super Power hearing aids will feature extremely advanced feedback detection and cancellation technologies which can now all but eliminate feedback.
+This is when the hearing aid will emit a series a high pitched whistling noises when they come into close contact with other objects, such as another person or even sometimes just pulling your clothes over your head.
+However, Super Power hearing aids will feature extremely advanced feedback detection and cancellation technologies which can now all but eliminate feedback.

-Along with difficulty hearing sounds in certain decibel ranges, many people with severe to profound hearing loss also struggle hearing sounds in either particularly low or high frequency ranges.
+Along with difficulty hearing sounds in certain decibel ranges, many people with severe to profound hearing loss also struggle hearing sounds in either particularly low or high-frequency ranges.
 Therefore even if these sounds were amplified users still wouldn’t be able to hear them.
 Therefore Super Power hearing aids include technologies which can detect and isolate sounds in certain frequency ranges and transpose them to a more moderate frequency that once amplified can be heard clearly.

-This is a feature that can now be found in many hearing aid models, however it can be especially useful for people with severe to profound hearing loss.
+This is a feature that can now be found in many hearing aid models, however, it can be especially useful for people with severe to profound hearing loss.
 Direct audio streaming allows the sound from televisions, phone calls and music etc to be streamed directly to your hearing aid, meaning that background noise etc is completely eliminated and you can hear only what is being fed directly into your Super Power hearing aids.